 A waste that is a resource under an EOW code is considered a resource only for the use(s) approved in an EOW code.
-To be considered a resource under the EOW code, the material used as the resource must meet the requirements of the EOW code and be used in accordance with the conditions of the EOW code, otherwise it is considered a waste and must be managed in accordance with waste management requirements under the EP Act and the WRR Act and their subordinate legislation.
+If a resource does not meet the requirements of the EOW code and/or is not used in accordance with the EOW code, it is not deemed a resource.
+It remains a waste and must be managed in accordance with waste management requirements under the EP Act and the WRR Act and their subordinate legislation.

-A resource under an EOW code, is deemed to be a waste again, if it is not used in accordance with the EOW code; if it is disposed of at a waste disposal site; or if it is deposited at a place in a way that would, apart from its use approved under an EOW code, constitute a contravention of the general littering provision (section 103) or the illegal dumping of waste provision (section 104) under the WRR Act.
+A resource approved under an EOW code, is deemed to be a waste again, if it is disposed of at a waste disposal facility, or if it is deposited at a place in a way that would, apart from its use approved under an EOW code, constitute a contravention of the general littering provision or the illegal dumping of waste provision under the WRR Act.